 A limit cycle is an isolated closed trajectory.
-Limit cycles can be stable (nearby orbits spiral into it as $t \to \infty$, see below Van der Pol oscillator)
+Limit cycles can be stable (nearby orbits spiral into it as $t \to \infty$)

 ...unstable (nearby orbits spiral into it as $t \to -\infty$)

 ...or semi-stable, for example if the limit cycle is stable for trajectories approaching from inside, but unstable for trajectories approaching from outside.